lastnameswayne/tinycontainer/README.md

                               └──────────────────────────────────┘
 ```

-**Fileserver** -- content-addressed blob store.
+**Fileserver**: content-addressed blob store.
 Files keyed by SHA1. `sway export` populates it.
 After that it just serves fetches.

-**Worker** -- mounts a FUSE filesystem (`go-fuse`) as the container rootfs, then runs containers via `runc`.
+**Worker**: mounts a FUSE filesystem (`go-fuse`) as the container rootfs, then runs containers via `runc`.
 When the container process touches a file, FUSE checks memory cache, then disk cache, then fetches from the fileserver.
-Logs cache stats per run to SQLite.
+The core of the lazy-loading design is the [Lookup function](https://github.com/lastnameswayne/tinycontainer/blob/main/filesystem/dir.go#L96).
+When the container touches a file, the kernel calls Lookup, which checks memory cache, then disk cache, then fetches from the fileserver.
+The filesystem logs cache stats per run to SQLite.

-**CLI** -- `sway export` builds and syncs the image. `sway run` sends the script to the worker and streams back stdout/stderr.
+**CLI**: `sway export` builds and syncs the image. `sway run` sends the script to the worker and streams back stdout/stderr.

 ## Things I would do differently next time
-1. Lookup should only return metadata.
-This would have been more “canonical” to the filesystem, and what the kernel expects.
-Open and Read would actually serve the content.
+1. `Lookup` should only return metadata.
+This would have been more “canonical” to the filesystem, and what the kernel expects. `Open` and `Read` would actually serve the content.
 2. Auth on the endpoint, or atleast some verification.
 I realize I am letting people run arbitrary code on my VPS.
 3. Add S3 or similar instead of using my own fileserver.
 I would atleast make it a backing store to the fileserver.
-4. OverlayFS?
+4. I would look into overlayFS.
 5. The filesystem also assumes each user is running one script at a time.
 It does not support the same user running multiple files concurrently.

 ## Running it locally